Hello, my name is Canan Marasligil (first name pronounced Janan).

 I’ve co-curated an exhibition called Reframe which aims to present perspectives on Europe through comics from Algeria, Turkey and the UK.
 Activities such as workshops and panels will happen after London, in Istanbul and Algiers in 2014.

-My French translation of Perihan Mağden’s novel Ali et Ramazan was published by Publie.Net and publiepapier (eBook and Print).
+My French translation of Perihan Mağden’s novel Ali et Ramazan was published by Publie.Net and publiepapier (eBook and Print) in 2014.

 I was a translator in residence at the Free Word Centre in London, where I was based between March and June 2013 to develop projects around Turkish contemporary literature, comics and freedom of expression (see projects for details).